Alice Guy-Blaché: Secretary to Léon Gaumont

+Early filmmaking at Gaumont Film Company

 Alice Guy made her first film in 1896.
 Its original title may have been La Fée aux Choux (The Fairy of the Cabbages) or The Birth of Children, or it may have had no title at first.
 The scene Alice described as her debut effort does not match either the 1900 version of La Fée aux choux or the 1902 version, retitled Sage-femme de première classe which has been found in film archives.
 By comparing Alice's descriptions of her debut effort with the two films that are available for us to view, we discover differences that indicate there was a third film that came first.
 The 1896 film seems to be lost.
 However, multiple points of confirmation indicate that there were three different La Fée aux choux.
 A 30 July 1896 newspaper describes a "chaste fiction of children born under the cabbages in a wonderfully framed chromo landscape," and provides other details that confirm Alice Guy's description of her first film.
 "Before very long," Alice Guy reported in 1912, "every moving picture house in the country was turning out stories instead of spectacles and plots instead of panoramas."

 From 1896 to 1906, Alice Guy was Gaumont's head of production and is generally considered the first filmmaker to systematically develop narrative filmmaking.
 She was probably the only female director from 1896 to 1906.
 Her earlier films share many characteristics and themes with her contemporary competitors, such as the Lumières and Méliès.
-She explored dance and travel films, often combining the two, such as Le Boléro performed by Miss Saharet (1905) and Tango (1905).
+She explored dance and travel films, often combining the two, such as Le Boléro performed by Saharet (1905) and Tango (1905).
 Many of Guy's early dance films were popular in music-hall attractions such as the serpentine dance films – also a staple of the Lumières and Thomas Edison film catalogs.

-In 1906, she made The Life of Christ, a big-budget production for the time, which included 300 extras.
+In 1906, Guy made The Life of Christ, a big-budget production for the time, which included 300 extras.
 She used the illustrated James Tissot New Testament as reference material for the film, which featured 25 episodes and was her largest production at Gaumont to date.
 In addition to this, she was one of the pioneers in the use of audio recordings in conjunction with the images on screen in Gaumont's "Chronophone" system, which used a vertical-cut disc synchronized to the film.
 She employed some of the first special effects, including using double exposure, masking techniques, and running a film backward.
 During her tenure at Gaumont, Guy hired and trained Louis Feuillade and Étienne Arnaud as writers and directors and hired set designer Henri Ménessier and art director Ben Carré.

-Solax
+Later works at The Solax Company

 In 1907, Alice Guy married Herbert Blaché, who was soon appointed the production manager for Gaumont's operations in the United States.
-After working with her husband for Gaumont in the U.S., the two struck out on their own in 1910, partnering with George A. Magie in the formation of The Solax Company, the largest pre-Hollywood studio in America.
+After working with her husband for Gaumont in the U.S., the two established their own business in 1910, partnering with George A. Magie in the formation of The Solax Company, the largest pre-Hollywood studio in America.